Cool Zones Program

 Aging & Independence Services has partnered with San Diego Gas & Electric (SDG&E) on this program since 2001.
 Low-income, homebound seniors and persons with disabilities can request a free electric fan if they are unable to travel to a Cool Zone site.

-This year the Cool Zones program will officially be launched by Supervisor Dianne Jacob on June 23, 2016 and remain operational through October 31, 2016.
-Cool Zone information is available now by calling 1 (800) 510-2020 and pressing option "6".
+This year the Cool Zones program was officially launched by Supervisor Dianne Jacob on May 22, 2018.
+The program will remain in effect through October 31, 2018.

 View a list of Cool Zone sites

 Tips to Beat the Heat

 Aging and Independence Services offers Cool Zones to help older adults keep cool during hot summer days.
 But there are other things people can do to beat the heat: